 Harassment is not always intended.
 Actions and behaviour that one person finds amusing or unimportant may offend or hurt another person.

 Vilification is the public act of a person which incites hatred towards, serious contempt for, or severe ridicule of, a person or group of persons on the grounds of race, sexuality, transgender or HIV/AIDS status.

-Examples of circumstances and behaviour that may constitute vilification on the basis of a person’s race, sexuality, on transgender grounds, or disability (HIV/AIDS) etc are graffiti, speeches or statements made in public, abuse that happens in public, statements or remarks in a newspaper, journal or other publication, on radio, television or other widely accessed electronic media such as internet, email etc. People wearing symbols, such as badges or clothing with slogans, in public, gestures made in public, posters or stickers in public space.
+Examples of circumstances and behaviour that may constitute vilification on the basis of a person’s race, sexuality, on transgender grounds, or disability (HIV/AIDS) etc are graffiti, speeches or statements made in public, abuse that happens in public, statements or remarks in a newspaper, journal or other publication, on radio, television or other widely accessed electronic media such as the internet, email etc. People wearing symbols, such as badges or clothing with slogans, in public, gestures made in public, posters or stickers in public space.

 Bullying behaviour can refer to the actions or behaviours of a person to another that intimidates, degrades or humiliates the person.
 It may include verbal abuse, behaviour intended to punish such as isolation, exclusion from workplace activities and “ganging up”.
 Repeated “put-downs”, aggression, threats and poorly managed conflicts of opinion may be part of bullying behaviour.
 It can occur between people such as managers and employees or contractors, co-workers and clients.

 AVT will not tolerate sexual harassment in the learning or work environment.